openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 ### Graduation Criteria

-Plan to release as TechPreview as the first step: the default being `full`, it shouldn't impact operations.
+- Released as TechPreview: the default being `full`, it shouldn't impact operations.

+- Plan to GA: this would officially support the "minimal" profile out-of-the-box and removes the earlier-imposed TechPreview gate.
+PTAL at the section below for more details.

 #### Tech Preview -> GA